Unit Averaging for Heterogeneous Panels: Conclusions

 \section{Conclusions}

 In this work we introduce a unit averaging estimator to recover unit-specific parameters in a general class of panel data models with heterogeneous parameters.
 The procedure consists in estimating the parameter of a given unit using a weighted average of all the unit-specific parameter estimators in the panel.
 The weights of the average are determined by minimizing an MSE criterion.
 The paper studies the properties of the procedures using a local heterogeneity framework that builds upon the literature on frequentist model averaging \citep{Hjort2003,Hansen2008}.
-An application to GDP nowcasting for a panel of European countries shows that the procedure performs favorably for prediction relative to a number of alternative procedures.
+An application to forecasting regional unemployment for a panel of German regions shows that the procedure performs favorably for prediction relative to a number of alternative procedures.